modelscope/FunASR/funasr/runtime/docs/websocket_protocol.md

 `wav_format`: the audio and video file extension, such as pcm, mp3, mp4, etc.
-`is_speaking`: False indicates the end of a sentence, such as a VAD segmentation point or the end of a WAV file `audio_fs`: when the input audio is in PCM format, the audio sampling rate parameter needs to be added
+`is_speaking`: False indicates the end of a sentence, such as a VAD segmentation point or the end of a WAV file `audio_fs`: when the input audio is in PCM format, the audio sampling rate parameter needs to be added `hotwords`：If AM is the hotword model, hotword data needs to be sent to the server in string format, with " " used as a separator between hotwords.
+For example："阿里巴巴 达摩院 阿里云"
 ```

 #### Sending Audio Data